mohamed-morsey/BlueHarvestBank/README.md

 account with initial credit, an entry for this transaction must be add to *Transaction* table.
 6. **Data Validation**: The application uses validators to check and validate input data, e.g. *"CustomerValidator"* and *"AccountValidator"*.
-7. **Exception Handling**: The application defines an exception handler, called *"BankExceptionHandler*",which catches the exceptions thrown and returns the appropriate HTTP status code along with an error message.
+7. **Exception Handling**: The application defines an exception handler, called *"BankExceptionHandler*", which catches the exceptions thrown and returns the appropriate HTTP status code along with an error message.
 8. **Testing**: Unit and integration tests are used to cover the various application features.
 9. **Code Quality**: The code quality is inspected and checked with [SonarQube](https://sonarcloud.io/about/sq).